-Now, tons of work using these approaches to diagnose specific forms of disease, as well as to discover functions of genes and many other applications i.e., a vector of N numbers
+Now, tons of work using these approaches to diagnose specific forms of disease, as well as to discover functions of genes and many other applications

 So, how does clustering work?

 First, let's think about the data, e.g. as for gene expression.
 From one sample, using DNA microarrays or RNA-seq, we get: